Revelation49/DiamondDiver/README.md

 # Updates

 Each week this project evolves, there are many things that I am working on in order to get everything ready for the spring.
+You can follow along with all of my updates here.

 #### January 9th 2019
 - I am currently updating the main menu UI by removing all of the placeholder assets.